 At retirement, you have the option to receive a lump-sum payment equal to 12 months or 24 months of your lifetime monthly retirement benefit.
-By electing to receive a lumpsum payment, you accept a permanently reduced lifetime monthly benefit.
+By electing to receive a lump-sum payment, you accept a permanently reduced lifetime monthly benefit.

-You should carefully consider the reduced benefit you and your spouse (if applicable) will receive after taking the lump-sum payment to be sure you can still meet future financial obligations.
+The monthly benefit reduction due to a PLSO is permanent.
+You should carefully consider the reduced benefit you, and your spouse (if applicable), will receive after taking the lump-sum payment to be sure you can still meet future financial obligations.

-The PLSO payment is fully taxable.
+Any PLSO payment is fully taxable.
 In addition, if your payment is paid directly to you it may be subject to a 10% penalty under certain circumstances.
-If you work at least until the year you turn age 55, the PLSO amount is not subject to the IRS early age withdrawal penalty.